-A coding system shall be adopted and applied that will enable each asset of movable assets to be uniquely and readily identified.
+A coding system shall be adopted and applied that will enable each asset to be uniquely identified.

 - The City Manager shall develop and implement a movable asset coding system in consultation with the CFO and other Head of Directorates to meet the policy objective. - Head of Directorates shall ensure that all the movable assets under their control are correctly coded with a barcode/serial number or unique identifier where applicable. - Head of Directorates shall ensure that all the movable assets under their control are correctly recorded on the financial fixed asset register.